"we hope to serve as a reminder of our collective memory, our sense of place and cultural identity" Expanded Eye

 These abandoned items - so many pieces of beautiful craftsmanship from the past - pieces of history from days of old, physical fragments of memories we have reclaimed and encapsulated in time - we hope to serve as a reminder of our collective memory, our sense of place and cultural identity.
 As we look around ourselves , our actions on this fragile Earth are unsustainable - our footprint, our ecological identity, our waste/pollution and legacy thus far.
 We call for a return to roots and authenticity, and look to the past to shape the future.

-This residency has allowed us to evolve our practice tremendously; an intense and exhausting 3 months in the studio, scavenging the streets and redevelopment sites for materials and becoming part of the community has had a profound impact on us and enabled us to create a body of work we are immensely proud impact on us and enabled us to create a body of work we are immensely proudt on a global scale.
+This residency has allowed us to evolve our practice tremendously; an intense and exhausting 3 months in the studio, scavenging the streets and redevelopment sites for materials and becoming part of the community has had a profound impact on us and enabled us to create a body of work we are immensely proud of.
+Highlighting issues of the utmost importance not only here in Lisboa but on a global scale.
 As world citizens it has been both a pleasure and a privilege to spend this precious time here and be welcomed into the Wozen family.”